 Results: In almost half (41.7%) of the sample, the rugae extended distal to the upper second premolar, 23.3% extended to the mid-palatal of the upper second premolar, and 11.7% extended to the mesial of the upper second premolar.
 The implication is that 90.0% of the rugae reached the upper second premolar and 78.3% extended beyond its mesial aspect.
-The normal approximation test performed with 95% CI with the "rugael extension proximal to the mesial end of the upper 2nd premolar" considered to be the "success" category revealed that the proportion of the subjects with rugael extensions proximal to the mesial end of the upper second premolar (95% CI of 11.2-32.0%, p = .00001).
+The normal approximation test performed with 95% CI with the "rugael extension proximal to the mesial end of the upper 2nd premolar" considered to be the "success" category revealed that the proportion of the subjects with rugael extensions proximal to the mesial end of the upper second premolar was significantly lower than the proportion beyond the mesial end of the upper second premolar (95% CI of 11.2-32.0%, p = .00001).
 There was no significant difference between gender, smoking status, gingival phenotype and palatal shape with the posterior extension of palatal rugae.